 All students who are receiving the Montgomery GI Bill® Chapter 30 or Selected Reserve Chapter 1606 must verify their enrollments monthly to receive payments.
 This verification can be done either by using the Web Automated Verification of Enrollment (WAVE) application on the GI Bill® website or by using the automated telephone system at 1-877-823-2378 and following the prompts.
 Please use your Social Security number to access WAVE or the telephone system.

 If a VA student drops a course or withdraws from all classes, it is the student's responsibility to notify the Veterans Certifying Official at 531-MCC-4619.
 Courses dropped any time during the quarter, without mitigating circumstances, will result in an overpayment dating back to the first day of the quarter.
 Mitigating circumstances are defined as unavoidable and unsuspected events that directly interfere with the pursuit of a course and are beyond the student's control.

 Transfer of Prior Credit

 VA students are required to have all previous college course work evaluated toward their current MCC program.
 This evaluation will include any courses(s) taken at an approved educational institution, even if the course(s) was not paid for by VA.
-An official academic transcript(s) from all prior schools should be requested to be sent to the College's Records office for this evaluation.
+An official academic transcript(s) from all prior schools should be sent to the College's Records Office for this evaluation.

 Who's eligible for Joint Services Transcripts: